 But like Sleeping Beauty’s castle, Neuschwanstein had a melancholy secret, a hint of sadness beneath its glossy veneer.

-The first signs of trouble emerged early in the project.
+The first signs of trouble emerged early on in the project.

 As with many grand architectural dreams, the costs of construction began to substantially exceed projections.
-Though his work was employing hundreds of locals and bringing trade and some prosperity to the poor region, it was also landing Ludwig II personally in debt.
+Though his work was employing hundreds of locals and bringing some trade to the poor region, it was also landing Ludwig II in personal debt.

-Contrary to popular belief, the Bavarian king did not use state funds for the construction of his castles — but he did use just about everything else.
+Contrary to popular belief, the Bavarian king did not use state funds for the construction of his castles — but he did use a ton of his own money.

-But Neuschwanstein Castle wasn’t finished; Ludwig had only just been able to take up residence there to oversee its final stages.
-The Bavarian king, unwilling to economize in any way, threatened his ministers with dismissal.
+After all, Neuschwanstein Castle wasn’t finished yet.
+Ludwig II had only just been able to take up residence there to oversee its final stages.
+The Bavarian king, unwilling to economize, threatened his ministers with dismissal.

-Faced with an intractable king, rising debt, and the loss of their positions, Ludwig’s ministers made a dangerous decision: Ludwig had to go.
+Faced with an intractable king, rising debt, and the loss of their positions, the ministers made a dangerous decision: Ludwig II had to go.

 It was, they felt, a neat solution to a sticky problem.
-The king, for all his extravagant spending, remained popular, and any unconstitutional challenge to his authority would have sparked controversy and unrest.
+The king, for all his extravagant spending, remained popular, and any challenge to his authority could have sparked controversy and unrest.

-But against an accusation of mental incompetence, Ludwig would find it hard to defend himself — especially once Count Maximilian von Holnstein was through bribing the king’s servants to spin tales of rages, bizarre and childish behavior, and constant, vivid daydreaming.
+But if he was accused of mental incompetence, Ludwig II would find it hard to defend himself, especially since Maximilian Count von Holnstein apparently bribed the king’s servants to spin tales of rages, bizarre and childish behavior, and constant daydreaming.

 To a modern reader, the litany of Holnstein’s complaints reads less as proof of insanity than as an account of a cripplingly shy, fantastically imaginative man.
 He was spoiled, perhaps, and a little vain, but most of all determined to build something beautiful, a private world that he could inhabit when everything else came crashing down.

 The charges stuck.
-Four psychiatrists, none of whom had spoken with the king in the last decade, declared him to be suffering, like his younger brother Otto, from mental illness.
-The madness was clearly hereditary, they said, and Ludwig was unfit to rule.
+Four psychiatrists declared him to be suffering from mental illness, just like his younger brother Otto.
+The madness was apparently hereditary, according to them, and Ludwig was unfit to rule.

-Given the green light by the Bavarian Diet, Holnstein and company arrived at Neuschwanstein Castle in the early morning.
-They were met by armed men on the walls — a rare occasion when the fanciful, largely decorative castle served a military function.
+On June 10, 1886, a government commission including Holnstein arrived at Neuschwanstein Castle in the early morning.
+They were met by armed men at the castle gates — a rare occasion when the fanciful, largely decorative structure served a military function.

-His friends counseled him to flee, but, perhaps unwilling to part with Neuschwanstein and the home he had built himself, he delayed.
+Ludwig’s friends advised him to flee, but, perhaps unwilling to part with Neuschwanstein and the home he had built for himself, he delayed.

 On the evening after his arrest, the pair went for a walk around the nearby lake.
-When dark fell and neither had returned, a search party was sent after them.
+When dark fell and neither had returned, a search party was sent out to look for them.

-They were found late that night, floating in the dark water — both dead, both bodies showing signs of a struggle.
-Ludwig reportedly had no water in his lungs, though the king’s autopsy report would list the cause of death as suicide by drowning.
+They were found later that night, floating in the dark water — both dead.
+Although the king’s cause of death was declared to be suicide by drowning, Ludwig reportedly had no water in his lungs at the autopsy.

 Even in death, Ludwig II remained an enigma.

-Though they erected a memorial cross to the famous Bavarian king in the waters where he died, most feel that Neuschwanstein is the true monument to his memory.
+Though a memorial cross to the famous Bavarian king was later erected in the waters where he died, most feel that Neuschwanstein is the true monument to his memory.

-Germany’s Cinderella castle, with its fanciful flourishes and impractical beauty, was the best testament to Ludwig’s spirit — even though, in the end, he only slept in it for eleven nights.
+Germany’s “Cinderella” castle, with its fanciful flourishes and impractical beauty, arguably remains the best testament to Ludwig’s spirit — even though, in the end, he didn’t live long enough to see it completed.

-After Ludwig’s death, Neuschwanstein Castle was opened to the public.
-Only 14 rooms were finished at the time, and these are still the only rooms on display for tours.
+Several weeks after Ludwig’s death, Neuschwanstein Castle was opened to the public.
+Only 14 rooms were finished, and these are still the only rooms on display for tours.

-The rooms are as ornate as Ludwig promised they would be, with ceilings covered in gold, 13-foot chandeliers, floor mosaics, velvet upholstery, and larger-than-life paintings from the greatest artists of the time.
+The rooms are as ornate as Ludwig promised they would be, with ceilings covered in gold, 13-foot chandeliers, floor mosaics, and larger-than-life paintings from some of the greatest artists of the time.

-The throne room is ready, adorned in paintings and gold leaf, but the throne itself is missing, perhaps a testament to the absence of the fantastic and imaginative king who perished before he could ever rule over his fairytale castle.
+Today, the throne room is still ready, adorned in paintings and gold, but the throne itself is nowhere to be seen, perhaps a testament to the absence of the imaginative king who perished before he could ever rule over his fairy-tale castle.

-After reading about Germany’s Neuschwanstein Castle, check out this thousand-year-old castle you can buy for a cool $17 million.
+After reading about the Neuschwanstein Castle in Germany, check out this thousand-year-old castle you can buy for a cool $17 million.
 Then, read about the fairy tales that didn’t end exactly the way Disney said they did.